Supreme Court Expands CRSC Back Pay for Military Retirees: What the Soto Decision Means for You

 Why This Decision Matters So Much

-Combat-injured retirees shouldn’t lose out just because they didn’t file in time.
+The Soto ruling sends a clear message: combat-injured retirees should not lose out just because they didn’t file in time.

 The Department of Defense made mistakes.
 Retirees were misinformed.
 Delays happened.
 But your service — and your injuries — still happened.